aneisch/epaper-stock-ticker-display/README.md

 ### JSON Endpoint Format

-To display a custom ticker, your JSON endpoint must return:
+To display a custom ticker, your JSON endpoint *must* return at minimum:

 ```json
 {